Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Introduction

 \section{Introduction}

+A central theme of algorithmic game theory (AGT), ever since its inception two decades ago, has been to determine the computational complexity of equilibrium problems.
+These come in two broad categories: game theoretic equilibria and market equilibria.
+Whereas the first category is dominated by the solution concept of Nash equilibrium, the second addresses a rather large collection of fundamental market models and utility functions.

-In economics, it is customary to assume that utility functions are non-separable concave, not only because of their generality but also their nice properties, e.g., decreasing marginal utilities and convexity (of optimal bundles\footnote{which is used crucially in fixed point theorems for proving existence of equilibria.}).
-Since computer science assumes a finite precision model of computation, we restrict attention to piecewise-linear concave (PLC) utility functions\footnote{Clearly, by making the pieces fine enough, we can obtain a good approximation to the original utility functions.}.
-Extensive study of special cases of PLC utility functions has led to a deep understanding of computability of market equilibria, ever since the commencement of this study twelve years ago; see details in Section \ref{sec.past}.
-However, determining the exact complexity of computing equilibria for Arrow-Debreu markets under PLC utility functions has remained open.
-A subcase of the latter, which has been widely used in economic modeling \cite{mas}, is Leontief utility functions, and its exact complexity has also remained open, e.g., see \cite{VY}.
+This paper resolves two of the handful of remaining questions in the second category, namely establishing hardness of computing equilibria for Leontief and piecewise-linear concave (PLC) utility functions for the Arrow-Debreu market model, with and without production.
+In economics, it is customary to assume that utility functions are non-separable concave, not only because of their generality but also because they model the key property of decreasing marginal utilities.
+Since we wish to use a finite precision model of computation, we restrict attention to PLC utility functions; clearly, by making the pieces fine enough, we can obtain a good approximation to the original utility function.

-In this paper, we resolve both these problems, by showing them FIXP-hard.
-Very recently, Yannakakis \cite{yannakakis} and Garg et. al. \cite{GMV} gave proofs of membership in FIXP for Leontief and PLC utility functions, respectively.
-However, following the work of Etessami and Yannakakis \cite{EY07}, defining FIXP and proving FIXP-completeness of Arrow-Debreu markets whose excess demand functions are algebraic, there has been no progress on giving proofs of FIXP-hardness for other market equilibrium problems.
-Note that the latter result does not establish FIXP-completeness of Arrow-Debreu markets under any specific class of utility functions\footnote{In the economics literature, there are two parallel streams of results on market equilibria, one assumes being given an excess demand function and the other a specific class of utility functions.}
+Several utility functions studied over the years in AGT are special cases of PLC utilities, e.g., linear, additively separable piecewise-linear concave (SPLC) and Leontief.
+It should not come as a surprise therefore that even within the two questions studied here, the picture is very rich.
+We describe this next, after stating some fundamental facts about the complexity of equilibrium problems.